na-na-hi/renget/archive/unesm.md

 Torchic started up the mountain.
 “That’s an even worse idea than snowboarding.
 How would we control the sled?”

-“Phanpy is pretty heavy, maybe he can just shift his weight around or something!” said Cyndaquil.
+“Phanpy is pretty heavy," said Cyndaquil.
+"Maybe he can just shift his weight around or something!”

 Torchic scoffed.
 “Just check the map, which way is the pass?”